Best 10 Eco-Friendly Brewing Tips

 2. Use a Reusable Travel Cup

 A reusable travel cup is a great way to enjoy your tea on the go.
-Regarding tea, using a reusable travel cup is a must and is one of the top eco-friendly brewing tips.
-For many reasons, it would be best if you used a reusable travel cup for tea.
+Regarding tea, using a reusable travel cup is a must, and it is one of the top eco-friendly brewing tips.
+You should use a reusable travel cup for tea for many reasons.
 For one, it keeps your tea hot for longer.
 This is especially important if you like your tea strong and piping hot.
 Secondly, it’s more environmentally friendly than using a disposable cup.
 Thirdly, it’s more economical in the long run since you can reuse it repeatedly.

 3. Fill Your Kettle Responsibly